 The Story of the Kelly Gang (1906)

 Director: Charles Tait.
 Once a massive film, The Story of the Kelly Gang tells the story of Ned Kelly, the famous Australian outlaw, and his escapades.
 Unfortunately much of the film has been badly damaged or is missing.
+The Story of the Kelly Gang is sometimes considered the first feature-length narrative film.
+Today, what survives is a fragmented version of the film.

 Charlie Chaplin’s Keystone Shorts (~1914)